Can You Really Predict Your Baby's Gender With the Ring Test?

 How can I find out my baby’s gender at home?

 If you want to find out your baby's gender at home, you first need to accept that you only have about a 55 percent chance of being correct.
-According to folklore though, the baking soda gender test can help.
+According to folklore, though, the baking soda test can help.
 This method involves combining a pregnant woman's urine with baking soda to see if it fizzes.
 If the urine fizzes, then it’s a boy.
 If nothing happens, it’s a girl.
-There are also many other at-home prediction “tests” that can apparently tell you the sex of a baby, though non of them are scientific.
+There are also many other at-home prediction “tests” that can allegedly tell you the sex of a baby, though none of them are scientific.

 Is a blood test 100 percent accurate for gender?